faceyspacey/require-universal-module/README.md

     }

     componentWillMount() {
-      addModule() // record the module for SSR flushing :)
+      addModule() // record usage of the module for SSR flushing :)

       // the component was successfully synchronously
       // required at one of the last 2 attempts